fluagen/okapi-docker/README.md

 ## How to extend this image

 1. copy your module to current local repo directory.
-2. registe module and deploy module request okapi rest service.
+2. request okapi rest service api for registe module and deploy module.
 3. enable the module for tenant testlib.

 ### notice